Florida v. Jardines: Arguments

-In each of the Supreme Court's prior dog sniff cases, the Court's core belief that a dog sniff is sui generis and is only capable of detecting contraband substances has been the basis for concluding that a dog sniff did not constitute a 'search' within the meaning of the Fourth Amendment.
-This fundamental assumption has remained largely unchallenged in any of the aforementioned "dog sniff" cases.
-One Amicus brief directly challenged this assumption, by pointing out that:
+In each of the Supreme Court's prior dog-sniff cases, the Court's core belief that a dog sniff is sui generis and is only capable of detecting contraband substances has been the basis for concluding that a dog sniff did not constitute a "search" within the meaning of the Fourth Amendment.
+This fundamental assumption has remained largely unchallenged in any of the cases.
+One amicus brief directly challenged this assumption:

-In their petitioner's brief, the State of Florida argues that the lower court improperly relied on Kyllo and erred in equating the dog sniff with a search, in that:
+In its petitioner's brief, the state of Florida argued that the lower court improperly relied on Kyllo and erred in equating the dog sniff with a search, in that: